leeyunsik1999/326-final-team-omega/docs/milestone3.md

     _id: <ObjectId1>,       // id of this eventList
     userID: <ObjectId1>,    // id of user that this eventList belongs to
     name: String,           // Name of event / habit that is being kept track of.
-}
+    month: String           // Month that this event is being tracked for.
+JAN, FEB, MAR, etc. All caps }

 events document{